Alex1iv/Loan_repayment/README.md

 ## Proposed credit risk policy

-To improve the rate of return it can be suggested to improve risk policy using machine learning which may help to eliminate risky loan applications.
-The approach can be demonstrated on the sample form the current loan portfolio.
-It contains 38550 applications from which the company is expected to earn $902 \pm 1096$ usd.
+To increase the rate of return from consumer loans, the bank might eliminate risky loan applications.
+Author proposes the machine learning algorithm, forecasting defaults on loans repayment.
+The outcome could be demonstrated on the sample form the current loan portfolio.
+It contains 38550 applications from which the company is expected to earn in average $902 \pm 1096$ usd.
 The portfolio default rate, however, is expected to be 37%.
-In case we eliminate 37% of applications whose default probabilities exceed 50 %, we will increase the rate of return by 58% to $1433 \pm 1071$ usd.
+In case we eliminate 37% of applications whose default probabilities exceed 50 %, we will increase the rate of return by 58% so the average revenue will be $1433 \pm 1071$ usd.

 <div align="center"> <img src="./figures/fig_13.png" width="500"> </div>